supersabbath/online-shop/README.md

 - Search products using keyword and/or category
 - Ability to filter and sort products
 - Uses query strings
-- Add products to shopping cart (also has checkout page, which can be accessed when logged in).
+- Users can add products to shopping cart (also has checkout page, which can be accessed when logged in).

 # How to use